U.S. asset manager State Street to press gunmakers on safety efforts

 State Street, with $2.8 trillion under management at Dec.
 31, owns about 2 percent of the shares of both American Outdoor and Sturm Ruger, according to filings.

 Bank of America said on Saturday it would ask clients who make assault rifles how they can help end mass shootings.
-Other financial firms have cut marketing ties with the National Rifle Association (NRA) recently, including the First National Bank of Omaha, which will not renew a contract to issue an NRA-branded Visa card.
+Other financial firms have cut marketing ties with NRA recently, including the First National Bank of Omaha, which will not renew a contract to issue an NRA-branded Visa card.

 The fund manager statements were striking, given that many major investors try to steer clear of political debates to avoid alienating customers.
 But asset managers lately have supported more social and environmental measures sought by their clients.